-The CCRLC facilitates research by providing permits, housing, laboratory, and field support for researchers.
-In addition, CCRLC offers funding through the Jerry O'Neal National Park Service Student Fellowship, which supports graduate student research in the three NPS sites we serve in Montana.
+The CCRLC assists researchers by providing research permits, housing, laboratory, and field support.
+In addition, we offer funding through the Jerry O'Neal National Park Service Student Fellowship, which supports graduate student research in Grant-Kohrs Ranch National Historic Site, Little Bighorn Battlefield National Monument, and Glacier National Park.
 The George C. Rhule Library, managed by the CCRLC, provides additional resources for park staff and researchers.